-This page includes the state model floodplain ordinances that contain the minimum NFIP regulations, the minimum NFIP language for subdivision and site plan regulations, the federal and state executive orders requiring federal and state agencies to comply with floodplain regulations, and New Hampshire legislation related to floodplain management.
+This page includes the State’s model floodplain ordinances, the minimum NFIP language for subdivision and site plan regulations, the Federal and State executive orders requiring Federal and State agencies to comply with floodplain regulations, and New Hampshire legislation related to floodplain management.

 NH Model Floodplain Ordinances